MarjoleinHordijk/PythonTutorials/docs/source/04_01_IntroPyQGIS.rst

 .. image:: https://github.com/MarjoleinHordijk/PythonTutorials/blob/master/images/02_01/1.png?raw=true

-This console is a so called “interactive command line interface”, which means we can use it to access the toolbox of QGIS through lines of codes.
+This console is a so-called “interactive command-line interface”, which means we can use it to access the toolbox of QGIS through lines of codes.

 When you type a line of code and press Enter, the code will be immediately executed.